ab-inbev-ze-company/ze-code-challenges/sre-cloud.md

 ## The Second Challenge - Advanced

-This second challenge is more like a case than a code challenge itself.

 ### The Story

-Imagine that we are starting Zé Delivery at this moment and we are recruiting the team and finally starting the development of Zé's products, which are:
+Imagine we are starting to build the very first version of Zé Delivery platform, considering:

 - Zé Delivery Consumer App: the one available at the app stores and where an user has an account and submit the orders
 - Zé Delivery Consumer Web: practically equal to the app in functionalities, and used directly in browsers